Mahindra and Mahindra Analysis

 -Rise in commodity prices has increased raw material costs for the companies, impacting their profit margins.

-+The DFC (Dedicated Freight Corridor) is not expected to impact the CV industry for now, as DFC will mostly focused on long hauls.
-The CV model is based on door to door delivery where is DFC is transhipment.
++The DFC (Dedicated Freight Corridor) is not expected to impact the CV industry for now, as DFC will primarily focus on long hauls.
+The CV model is based on door to door delivery, where is DFC is transhipment.

 +LCVs are the fastest to recover in the industry.
-A major reason being an increase in e-commerce activity as consumers stayed home.
+A primary reason being an increase in e-commerce activity as consumers stayed home.

 +Crisil forecasts CV volumes of 7.5 lakhs – 8.5 lakhs in FY22.

-+The scrappage vehicle policy could improve the sales in MHCVs as there is large fleet of MHCVs on the road which is as old as 15 years or more.
-This would lead to replacement sales under new scrappage policy.
++The scrappage vehicle policy could improve the sales in MHCVs as there is a large fleet of MHCVs on the road, which is as old as 15 years or more.
+This would lead to replacement sales under the new scrappage policy.

--Auto Sector has gone through some major challenges in recent past : BS-IV to BS-VI conversion and COVID 19 Impact
+-Auto Sector has gone through some significant challenges in the recent past: BS-IV to BS-VI conversion and COVID 19 Impact

 -As the CV industry has a close linkage to the economic activity, industrial growth, infrastructure investments and regulatory changes such as emission norms and scrappage policy, the current pandemic has had a huge impact on the CV industry.